rrvt/RACES-Training/README.md

 ## Updates

+### Update 8/4/22

+Rewrite of MS Access interface and other library updates.

 ### Update 01/31/22

 Updates to the library, mostly about the toolbar, but also NewAllocator, and a minor addition to